nunogrl/nunogrl/content/pages/about.rst

 achievements, I hope this can help others to solve the same problems I once had and allow others to go to the next step, the same way this helped me

+Why
+===

+Across the years I've been looking for information to do my work.

+The source could be some forum, some blog, some personal page hosted on an university...
+These pages for some reason aren't maintained anymore so they got lost forever.
+The authors eventually forgot they wrote that, or moved the content to another place to be found.

+This is blog is where I keep a personal log of things I've been doing and also an homage to some articles that I consider relevant to keep.

 About myself
 ============